chriswatia/chriswatia/README.md

 - 👋 Hi, I’m chris watia
 - 👀 I’m interested in web develeopment
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently learning angular,Laravel and VueJs
-- 💞️ I’m looking to collaborate on angular projects and backend applications
+- 💞️ I’m looking to collaborate on angular,VueJs and Laravel applications
 - 📫 How to reach me - email:chriswatia@gmail.com

 <!---